12 Passive-Aggressive Behaviors and How to Handle Them

 3. Procrastination and Missed Deadlines

-How to handle it: Set clear expectations upfront and enforce consequences consistently.
-Avoid lecturing.
+How to handle it: Set clear expectations and enforce consequences consistently.
+Avoid lecturing or over-explaining.

 4. Purposeful Forgetfulness

-How to handle it: Document requests in writing.
-If it continues, have a direct but compassionate discussion.
+How to handle it: Document requests in writing, then address repeated forgetfulness directly but kindly.

 5. Sarcasm and Snide Remarks

-Using a sarcastic, condescending tone to make subtle jabs or put-downs.
+Using a condescending or cutting tone to express displeasure.

 6. Disguised Verbal Attacks

-Comments that seem innocent but are thinly-veiled insults, like "No offense, but..."
+Comments that seem innocent but carry hidden criticism (e.g., “No offense, but…”).

-How to handle it: Call it out gently - "It sounds like you may have meant some offense by that.
-What's really bothering you?"
+How to handle it: Call it out gently: “It sounds like something is bothering you.
+Can you share what’s really going on?”

 7. Teasing